skygear-demo/swift-photofeed/README.md

 Quick Notes:

 - We will be using the **Public DB** of Skygear, so that all users can access to all the photos posted
 - We are using **onCompletion handler** in the 4 functions below.
 This is because it takes time for network requests to finish, especially when uploading photos.
 These 4 functions basically wait for network requests to finish only then return a value.
-To know more about **onCompletion handle**, you can read [this](https://grokswift.com/completion-handlers-in-swift/).
+To know more about **onCompletion handler**, you can read [this](https://grokswift.com/completion-handlers-in-swift/).
 - In Skygear, a **SKYAsset** and **SKYRecord** are stored differently.
 Hence, we upload a photo as **SKYAsset**, then only we create a new **SKYRecord** to link to the **SKYAsset**.

 ```swift